NOAA-OWP/LGAR-Py/README.md

 initial_psi: this is the uniform capillary head throughout the model domain expressed in mm.
 Note that LGAR uses absolute values for capillary head, such that a value of 20000 mm for initial_psi physically represents soil with a capillary head of -20000 mm.

 verbose: this can be True or False, where no output is printed to the screen during a model run if it is False.

+length_of_simulation: This is the length of the simulation, in time steps.

+closed_form_capillary_drive_term: set to True or False.
+This determines if the capillary drive term G is calculated with the numeric integral of hydraulic conductivity with respect to capillary head, or if the equivalence relations between van Genuchten and Brooks - Corey hydraulic models is used to achieve an approximate, closed form equation for G. Setting this value to True generally significantly increases the speed while insignificantly altering model results.

 Second block: